jinjianou/-/数据库/Redis.md

   * zcount key min max

 * Hashes, which are maps composed of fields associated with values.
 Both the field and the value are strings.
-Map<String,Map>
+Map<String,Map<String,String>>

   * hset key field value[field value...]